Architectural Foundations of Runtime Theme Switching

 }

-• Attribute vs. Class Scoping: [data-theme="..."] selectors provide higher specificity control and avoid CSS specificity wars, but require explicit DOM mutation.
-Class-based scoping (.theme-dark) integrates more easily with some CSS-in-JS patterns but adds specificity complexity.
+• Attribute vs. class scoping: [data-theme="..."] selectors provide higher specificity control and avoid CSS specificity wars, but require explicit DOM mutation.
+Class-based scoping (.theme-dark) integrates more easily with some CSS-in-JS patterns but adds specificity complexity across co-authored stylesheets.

-• Cascade Depth vs. Performance: Deeply nested component overrides degrade style resolution speed.
-Flattening the token hierarchy into atomic :root declarations maximizes browser optimization but sacrifices component-level isolation.
+• Cascade depth vs. performance: Deeply nested component overrides degrade style resolution speed.
+Flattening the token hierarchy into atomic :root declarations maximizes browser optimization but sacrifices component-level isolation — a meaningful trade-off once you adopt per-tenant theming patterns.

-• Token Sprawl vs. Maintainability: Strict primitive-to-semantic mapping enforces design system governance but increases initial setup overhead.
-Teams must balance token granularity against developer experience.
+• Token granularity vs. maintainability: Strict primitive-to-semantic mapping enforces design system governance but increases initial setup overhead.
+Teams must balance token granularity against developer experience; start with semantic aliases and split into component tokens only when design drift is measurable.

 Step-by-Step Implementation Workflow